-Our teachers love the kids.
-They pray for them often.
-And they teach about Christ- he’s the hero of every story and every lesson—and how he transforms hearts.
+Our teachers love the kids, and they pray for them often.
+They teach about Christ—the hero of every story and every lesson—and how He transforms hearts.
 We don’t teach morality divorced from Christ’s sacrificial love: “God hates liars.
 So don’t lie!”
-Or…”God gets angry when you don’t obey your parents.
+Or “God gets angry when you don’t obey your parents.
 And you don’t want God angry at you.”
 Instead, we set before them Jesus as beautiful and sacrificial.
-And direct them to his love and his desire to take their sin upon himself so that they can be set free to walk in his goodness and mercy.
-And, y’know…we do crafts and games and such!
+And we direct them to His love and desire to take their sin upon Himself, so they can be set free to walk in His goodness and mercy.
+And, y’know, we do crafts and games and such!

 They currently meet in one of our multi-purpose rooms off the main Worship area.
-They laugh, share, learn from the scriptures and encourage one another in Christ.
-They do youth camps and become big brothers and sisters to our kids, often volunteering alongside (and supervised by) adults in nursery and Children’s Church.
+They laugh, share, learn from the Scriptures, and encourage one another in Christ.
+They do youth camps and become big brothers and sisters to our kids, often volunteering alongside (and supervised by) adults in the Nursery and Children’s Church.
 Our youth are growing in Christ.
 And they’re a blessing to every single one of us at Layman.

 Our men’s ministry is geared toward fellowship.
-We’ve been known to ride motorcycles (and drive cars!) to the beach for a long weekend.
+We’ve been known to ride motorcycles (and drive cars) to the beach for a long weekend.
 We hang out at local restaurants and pubs.
 We may ride mountain bikes at the Cove or just get together and barbecue.
 What we don’t do?
 Sit in a circle and cry.
 Because it’s much easier for men to talk while hanging out, riding a motorcycle, mountain biking, or just watching some sports on TV.
 And yes, if we need to deal with things that are causing pain, we absolutely are a safe place to share with one another.

 We seek to be Christ-centered in all things.
-And the model of church that says, “The Pastors do the ministry and we pay them for it” is anti-biblical.
-Instead, the elders and Pastors equip believers for ministry (Eph.
+And the model of church that says, “The pastors do the ministry, and we pay them for it,” is anti-biblical.
+Instead, the elders and pastors equip believers for ministry (Eph.
 4).
 And then become support personnel as God’s people minister to one another’s needs.
 And the final authority in all matters of the church?
 Sola Scriptura.
 Google it.
 Seriously—it’s worth your time.